 In exceptional circumstances, Boards may determine that a check is required.
 These exceptions enable Boards to provide payment only when the EFT and/or debit card is not a viable payment method.
 Boards must ensure that a justification for the check is documented.

-Boards must ensure providers are paid no later than 21 calendar days following the completion of the service delivery time frame available to be paid.

 Part C – Child Care Local Match Process